MV-13/ProjetDLM1/README.md

 - **models.py**: sine layer, SIREN and ReLU model classes ;
 - **loss_functions.py**: contains loss functions for our different tasks ;
 - **differential_operators.py**: contains operators such as gradient, divergence, laplacian and jacobian.
-- **experiments.py**: contains 4 ready-to-be-ran code sections for our 4 experiments ;
+- **experiments.py**: contains 4 ready-to-be-ran code sections for our 4 experiments.
+Each training loop displays results for a SIREN model and a ReLU model every 10 epochs but the display windows from matplotlib must be closed in order for training to continue.
+For faster training, simply set the "utils.display" function as commentary or see the streamlit app ;
 - **stramlit_utils.py**: a few shortcut functions for streamlit ;
 - **app.py**:streamlit app containing 3 sections for the image fitting, Poisson equation and inpainting tasks.
 Two models are trained simulyaneously for each task : a SIREN and a more standard network.
 The user is free to choose:
     - model parameters such as number of hidden layers and hidden neurons, learning rates, number of epochs, proportion of masked pixels, etc ;